ruchit1131/Movie-Bucket/README.md

   + Search movie and get all information about the movie: IMDB rating, Number of votes, Rating, Duration, Language, Gerne, Language, Release date, Poster, Plot, Director, Actors and the trailer of the movie.
   + Add movies manually as well as from the list of searched movies.
+  + Add movies directly to favourites from the search list.
   + You can look in the bin if you deleted the movie accidentaly.
   + Google Login
   + Add movies to favourites.
-  + Mark them watched or unwathced.
+  + Mark movies watched or unwathced.
+  + User data sotred in local storage so that user does not log out if browser tab is closed.
 <br/><br/>

 ## Setup